go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 The defaults provided here are best-effort (not built automatically).
 They are accurately recorded in [app.ini.sample](https://github.com/go-gitea/gitea/blob/master/custom/conf/app.ini.sample) (s/master/<tag|release\>.
 Any string in the format `%(X)s` is a feature powered by [ini](https://github.com/go-ini/ini/#recursive-values), for reading values recursively.

-Any configuration option that is marked by :exclamation: means that you should keep the default value unless you fully understand what you are doing.

 Values containing `#` or `;` must be quoted using `` ` `` or `"""`.

 **Note:** A full restart is required for Gitea configuration changes to take effect.